 WHY I LIKE TO PRAY ALONE?

 Prayer is personal and private.
 I have been brought up to pray alone and I prefer a lonely place.
-Our Lord, Himself, frequently withdrew to be alone and only once did his disciples hear Him utter words (Jn.
-17).
-The only time, He wanted them to watch with Him, they fell asleep (Mk.
-14:37).
+Our Lord, Himself, frequently withdrew to be alone and only once did his disciples hear Him utter words (John 17).
+The only time, Jesus wanted them to watch with Him, they fell asleep (Mark 14:37).
 There are four such prayers.
-The first one, Jesus prayed alone and it set the stage for His life and work.
-In the second one, He sought insight.
-In the third one, He needed assurance.
+In the first prayer, Jesus prayed alone and it set the stage for His life and work.
+In the second prayer, Jesus sought insight.
+In the third prayer, Jesus needed assurance.
 And in the fourth prayer, Jesus wrestled with change.

 The Synoptic Gospels tell us of four different concerns that drove Jesus to be alone in prayer.
-He sought the lonely place before He began His larger ministry (Mk.
-1:35-39), prior to the choosing of the Apostles (Lk.
-6:12-16), at the end of a hard day (Lk.
-5:12-16), and before He faced a crisis (Mt.
-14: 22-27; Mk.
-6:45-48).
+Jesus sought the lonely place before He began His larger Ministry (Mark 1:35-39), prior to the choosing of the Apostles (Luke 6:12-16), at the end of a hard day (Luke 5:12-16), and before He faced a crisis (Matthew 14: 22-27; Mark 6:45-48).
 In each of these instances, the place is either a hill or a deserted area.
-The contents of Jesus’ prayers were never disclosed.
-He held that private and personal prayers belonged in a closet (Mt.
-6:6).
+The contents of Jesus’ Prayers were never disclosed.
+And Jesus held that private and personal prayers belonged in a closet (Matthew 6:6).
 At the same time, the reasons why Jesus prayed were quite apparent.
 We have been left with four such reasons.

 The first reason Mark, the Evangelist, recorded as follows, “Very early, while it was still dark, he arose, stole away to a deserted place and there he prayed.”
-Most translators identify the Greek “proseuxeto” with “prayer”.
+Most translators identify the Greek “proseuxeto” with “prayer.”
 To me, the word “prayer” does not fully describe the meaning of the Greek.
-It is not just a mouthful of words, which utter a petition, a request or a wish; rather, it indicates a prostrating posture, an attitude of reverence or a submissive and grateful state of mind.
+It is not just a mouthful of words, which utter a petition, a request, or a wish; rather, it indicates a prostrating posture, an attitude of reverence, a submissive, and grateful state of mind.
 Jesus was not a man of many words, but a man of action.
 God did not require a list of human needs, nor did He need reminders of His role.
 That is why Jesus, even in his most dreadful moment in Gethsemane, never went beyond a simple, “Thank you Father and Your will be done.”
-For the same reason, He wanted his followers to avoid long prayers.
+For the same reason, Jesus wanted his followers to avoid long prayers.
 Somehow, Jesus felt that long prayers did not impress God.
 They certainly made the common man feel very undesirable.

 Most of us do not have a lonely place, but we do have separate rooms or closets where we can be alone with God.
 Jesus told his disciples, “When you pray, go into your room, close the door and pray to your Father, who is in heaven.
 Then your Father, who sees in secret, will reward you.
 And when you pray, do not keep on babbling like pagans, for they think they will be heard because of their many words.
 Do not be like them, for your father knows what you need before you ask him” (Mt.
 6:6-8).
 Did not Jesus also say, “For where two or three come together in my name, there am I with them” (Mt.
 18:20).
 Before He said that, Jesus said that they needed to have a common cause.
 Most of the things we struggle with are personal and private and not for public humiliation.
 Gatherings are not for airing our laundry, but for agreeing to do good or help where it is needed.
 Prayer, for Jesus, was not to be used for public confession or self–praise.
 We seriously need to take to heart Jesus’ Parable on the Pharisee and Publican.
 “Two men went up to the temple to pray, one a Pharisee and the other a tax collector.
 The Pharisee prayed about himself; ‘God, I thank you that I am not like all the other men – robbers, evildoers, adulterers – or even like this tax collector.
 I fast twice week and give a tenth of all I get.’
 The Publican stood at a distance.
 He would not even look up to heaven, but beat his chest and said, ‘God, have mercy on me, a sinner.’
 I tell you that this taxman, rather than the Pharisee, went home accepted by God.
 For everyone who exalts himself will be humbled, and he who humbles himself will be exalted” (Lk.
 18:9-14).
 Yes, we are very prone to be more like the Pharisee than the sinner.
 We can come to terms on that issue in our closets.
 It definitely does not enhance our standing before God or Christ in public, especially when the One, who has access to God is left out.
 I do pray alone because our Lord wants to hear from me personally.